deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Setting it to 0 indicates that the system free/available memory ratio is not checked.
+Setting it to 0 indicates that the system memory ratio is not checked.
+The `observed memory ratio` is determined by `global.circuit_breakers.sys_memory_percentage.metric`.
-1. When the current system free/available memory ratio is below trigger_threshold * 70%,
+1. When the current system `observed memory ratio` is below `trigger_threshold` * 70%,
    the agent will automatically restart.
-2. When the current system free/available memory ratio is below trigger_threshold but above 70%, the agent is set to the abnormal state of `FREE_MEM_EXCEEDED` and reports an alarm.
+2. When the current system `observed memory ratio` is below trigger_threshold but above 70%, the agent is set to the abnormal state of `FREE_MEM_EXCEEDED` and reports an alarm.
-3. When the current system free/available memory ratio remains above trigger_threshold * 110%,
+3. When the current system `observed memory ratio` remains above `trigger_threshold` * 110%,
    the agent recovers from the abnormal state.

 #### Metric {#global.circuit_breakers.sys_memory_percentage.metric}